home | what's new | other sitescontact | about

 Think of Big Food, the polluting and genetic engineering, the coating with pesticides, of the food supply, leading to various health issues for the population.

-As we investigate every aspect of commerce, politics, education, technology, religion, science, we find oppression, greed, fraud, deception, hoodwinking, "how can we fool'em today," a trampling of human rights.
+As we investigate every aspect of commerce, politics, education, technology, religion, science, we find oppression, murder, greed, fraud, deception, hoodwinking, "how can we fool'em today," a trampling of human rights.

 I speak of this here as it’s become fashionable, by socialists, by totalitarians, to suggest another gross prevarication that the US Founding Fathers were uniquely evil, requiring that we put away all that they stood for – in favor of a new utopia, led by the totalitarians, of course.